confluentinc/ksql/docs/faq.md

 * DELIMITED (e.g. CSV)
 * JSON

-_Support for AVRO is expected soon._
+_Support for Apache Avro is expected soon._

 **Is KSQL fully compliant to ANSI SQL?**